Enterprise Agile: Software Process Improvement (SPI)

 • Take a just-in-time (JIT) approach.
 Writing the process(es) when you need them will help you to reduce your overall effort because you’ll discover that you don’t need as much as you think.

-5. Process Deployment
+5. Software Process Improvement: Process Deployment

 After you have a defined process by either tailoring an existing one or by creating a new one, you need to implement it.
 In the cycle of defining/tailoring and implementing, you may identify the need to have slightly different variations of the process.
 For instance, you may find it beneficial to define different tailorings of the process for green field (new development) and commercial off the shelf (COTS) implementations.
 The article Process Tailoring and Deployment Strategies covers deployment issues in detail.

-6. Supporting Project Teams
+6. Software Process Improvement: Supporting Project Teams

 After a software process has been defined and implemented, it must be maintained, and teams must be assisted in order to apply it.
 Immediately after deploying a new process, you should spend considerable time adjusting it, as you adapt based on lessons learned.
 Running a pilot project or two will definitely help you to identify major issues, but there will always be a need for improvement.
 This is normal; expect it.